mybatis/cdi/README.md

 Building
 --------

-Due to maven inability to auto activate multiple profiles from same pom, we have no default now so that jdk 17+ works while maintaining jdk 8 build support.
-This means to run this project a profile must be provided or it will fail to find classes.
-We are unable to simply default classes either since java EE switched to jakarta EE and we use both apis now.
+Maven does not allow multiple auto activated profiles (ie activateByDefault and Jdk).
+This project supports 3 different CDI support levels currently and was set to default to cdi-1.2.
+Jdk 8 does not allow add opens and this is needed now for jdk 17.
+We further are supporting jakarta EE packaging in addition to java EE packaging.
+This results is a tricky situation.
+Therefore, we have opted to no longer use activateByDefault which means a build without providing a profile will fail with missing classes.
+Github actions is provisioned to always provide the specific cdi-api profile.
+Any localized usage must now do the same as defined below.

-The cdi profile can be cdi-1.1, cdi-1.2, or cdi-2.0.
+The cdi profile can be cdi-1.1, cdi-1.2, or cdi-2.0 and required to run with any of the following.

-jdk 8 through 16
+- mvn clean install -P"cdi-1.1"
+- mvn clean install -P"cdi-1.2"
 - mvn clean install -P"cdi-2.0"

-jdk 17+

-- mvn clean install -P"jdk17on" -P"cdi-2.0"

 Essentials
 ----------